blockchain-department/ICO-Contract---Hydromotion-coin-/readme.md

 -    update totalBought

 **4. sell**
->-    user not allowed to call this function if the contract deployed time + minimum required time to transfer function.
--    check if user have enough tokens is his account
+>-    check if user have enough tokens is his account
 -    check if his required time to mint the contract is passed.
--    update the mapping.
+-    update withdraw, storeTimeInfo mapping.
+-    sell the tokens if withdraw is not empty.

-**5. getFunds**
+**5. withdraw**
 >-    transfer funds from contract to owner account

 **6. checkStructArray**
 >-    return mapping of msg.sender

+**6. ownerBuy**
+>-    can be called by only Owner
+-    totalbought must not be exceded by maxSupply
+-    transfer tokens to given address.
+-    no value pass required.

 ## **-------E R C - 2 0   C O N T R A C T-------**